-A common problem among testers is that the descriptions for the same object for your iOS and Android apps are different.
+A common problem among testers is that the same object for your iOS and Android apps have different scripting.
 So how can enterprise mobility teams handle these differences in automated Appium tests?
 Here's how to use the same script across all platforms for testing.

 Last month, we wrote a blog detailing how testers can use a single script for mobile testing across all platforms.
 We wanted to revisit this topic given that the mobile testing landscape has changed since our original post.
 While all the information we shared is still true for our Mobile Labs Trust™ plugin for HP-UFT, many new test automation tools have since been released and are gaining traction in the marketplace.
 Today, the tool getting the most industry buzz is Appium.

 This is where the PageFactory, provided within the Appium Client Library, can be used to make object identification easier.
 Much like the common data model we discussed in our blog for Mobile Labs Trust, the PageFactory allows users to abstract the object identification into a page object model that allows for cross platform scripting.
 Basically, users create an object representing each screen of an application and within each screen, users must identify all the individual objects for each platform.
 The benefit of abstracting the object information in this manner is that test methods are not responsible for object identification.
 Test methods are only responsible for the pass-fail state of the object within its screen.

 It is recommended that within the code users should separate the object identification and test classes.

 In the example below, we've provided automation testing scripts so enterprise mobility teams can create an abstract class for an entire application.
 For this abstract class, testers need to perform the following method to enable the PageFactory:

 PageFactory.initElements(new AppiumFieldDecorator(driver), this);

 Doing this allows testers to set up annotations to use a single element to find an object on both iOS and Android.